digital-asset/daml/docs/source/json-api/production-setup.rst

 .. note:: This section of the document only talks about scaling and redundancy setup for the *HTTP-JSON API* server.
 In all of the recommendations suggested below we assume that the JSON API always interacts with a single participant on the ledger.

-We advise that the *HTTP-JSON API* server and *query store* components to have dedicated computation and memory resources available to them.
+We advise that the *HTTP-JSON API* server and *Query Store* components to have dedicated computation and memory resources available to them.
 This can be achieved via containerization or setting them up on independent physical servers.
 Ensure that the two components are **physically co-located** to reduce network latency for communication.
 The scaling and availability aspects heavily rely on the interactions between the core components listed above.

-With respect to vertical scaling we recommend to follow the general advice in trying to understand the bottlenecks and see if adding additional processing power/memory i.e vertical scaling is beneficial.
+With respect to scaling we recommend to follow the general advice in trying to understand the bottlenecks and see if adding additional processing power/memory is beneficial.

-In general, for horizontal scaling purposes , we recommend to treat the *HTTP-JSON API* and the *query store database server* as a single unit for scaling.
-While a setup with multiple *HTTP-JSON API* services running against a single backend database server is feasible, it maybe a futile exercise if the database server itself is the bottleneck.

-We can run a redundant setup for the *HTTP-JSON API* by using a reverse proxy server with some acceptable routing mechanism and having multiple *HTTP-JSON API* servers sit behind it each with their own backend database servers and dedicated computation and memory resources.
+The *HTTP-JSON API* can be scaled independently of its *Query Store*.
+You can have any number of *HTTP-JSON API* instances talking to the same *Query Store* (if, for example, your monitoring indicates that the *HTTP-JSON API* processing time is the bottleneck), or have each HTTP JSON API instance talk to its own independent *Query Store* (if the database response times are the bottleneck).

+In the latter case, the Daml privacy model ensures that the *HTTP-JSON API* requests are made using the user-provided token, thus the data stored in a given *Query Store* will be specific to the set of parties that have made queries through that specific *Query Store* instance (for a given template).
+Therefore, if you do run with separate *Query Stores*, it may be useful to route queries (using a reverse proxy server) based on requesting party (and possibly queried template), which would minimize the amount of data in each *Query Store* as well as the overall redundancy of said data.

 Users may consider running PostgreSQL backend in a `high availability configuration <https://www.postgresql.org/docs/current/high-availability.html>`__.
 The benefits of this are use-case dependent as this may be more expensive for